Armada vs. Armada

 Try to keep it away from your foe's radars before attacking.
 If you succeed to put your gunships into an unguarded base, or over a hostile Commander, it will have no chance to survive.

 Beamer is a tracking-laser turret with the highest DPS among all T1 defensive structures.
 Built by all T1 land/air cons has a very precise aim and decent range.
-Use it to overshoot rocket bots, LLTs, and deal the greatest chunk of damage to raiding units.
+Use it to overshoot rocket bots, Light Laser Towers, and deal the greatest chunk of damage to raiding units.
 It may even kill a walking commander before it gets D-gunned.

-Bulldog is a general purpose raider with significant armor and a decent plasma weapon.
+Bulls are a general purpose raider with significant armor and a decent plasma weapon.
 It can easily outrange and destroy most T1 units.
 This is the main and most numerous constituent of your T2 vehicle forces.
 Build them in huge numbers to overpower your enemy with sheer force.
-It is more expensive than its RED counterpart (Reaper) but it deals higher damage with bigger AoE effect.
+It is more expensive than its CORTEX counterpart, the Tiger, but it deals higher damage with bigger Area of Effect.

 Chainsaw (Bomb-Resistant Medium-Range Missile Battery) is an expensive T1 anti-air tower that serves a very situational purpose.
 Built by all T1 land/air cons it has the highest DPS and range among all T1 AA.
 When placed properly it may even take down a Liche (Nuclear bomber).